Harper-Yan/CSC591-A3/README.md

    This method is outperformed by all other methods by at least 10* times.

 3. GPU multithreading method.
+4.
+   Files:   kmeans_multithreading.py;   K-Means Clustering Multithreading.png;   kmeans_multithreading_excution_log.txt

+   This method is outperformed by both of GPU methods by at least 10* times.

-4. GPU multithreading without using shared memory.
+6. GPU multithreading without using shared memory.
-5. GPU multithreading using shared memory.
+7. GPU multithreading using shared memory.